Our Verdict

 Warmth

 The Khroma Freeride uses high-quality insulation throughout the front, back, wrist, and fingers to provide a warm experience for the user.
-They also have a thick fleece lining which adds warmth and a cozy, comfortable feeling.
-Overall, these are warm gloves, though they don't provide as much warmth as the best gloves on the market.
-Still, for most conditions, these are warm enough.
-Only in truly frigid temperatures did our testers notice their fingers starting to become chilly.
+It also has a thick fleece lining, which adds warmth and a cozy, comfortable feeling.
+Our lead tester says, “These are a great choice for skiing on the coldest days of winter.”
+Though they don't provide as much warmth as battery-heated gloves, they are warm enough for any day in the snow.

 Dexterity

-Given the amount of insulation and the waterproof membrane stuffed into the body of these gloves, we were impressed by their dexterity, though they still suffer from slightly puffy fingers.
-We were able to perform most detailed tasks like pulling zippers and clipping buckles, though we occasionally fumbled through these tasks in our test.
-It was hard to tie our boot laces in these gloves.
-That said, they can perform most tasks that we ask of them.
-Compared to lighter gloves, they lack dexterity, but compared to other warm and weather-proof gloves, these perform pretty well.
+Given the amount of insulation and the waterproof membrane stuffed into the body of these gloves, we were impressed by the amount of dexterity they were able to maintain.
+We were able to perform almost all of the detailed tasks we attempted, like pulling zippers and clipping buckles, and our handwriting was impeccable while wearing them.
+It was hard to tie our bootlaces, but for most outdoor tasks, these gloves have plenty of dexterity.

 Water Resistance